Dv-Senna/TestItNow/README.md

 ## Why ?
 Why an other testing framework when we have a dozen different already well established.
-Beacause I wanted a small testing suite, that can be integrated into any project really easily.
+Because I wanted a small testing suite, that can be integrated into any project really easily.
 This is accomplished with the header-only nature of TestItNow and its minimal interface.